What is a stroke or TIA?

 What is a stroke?

 A stroke happens when the blood supply to part of the brain is interrupted.
-As a result brain cells are deprived of the oxygen and nutrients which they need.
-Some brain cells become damaged and others die.
+As a result brain cells get less of the oxygen and nutrients that they need.
+Some brain cells can become damaged and others can die.

-- When a blood clot blocks one of the arteries which carries blood to the brain.
-This type of stroke is referred to as an ischaemic stroke.
+- Ischaemic stroke – this type of stroke occurs when a blood clot blocks one of the arteries which carries blood to the brain.
+About 85 in every 100 strokes are ischaemic.

-- As a result of bleeding within or around the brain from a burst blood vessel.
-This type of stroke is referred to as a haemorrhagic stroke.
+- Haemorrhagic stroke – this type of stroke occurs as a result of bleeding within or around the brain from a burst blood vessel.
+Approximately 15 in every 100 strokes are haemorrhagic.

 What is a transient ischaemic attack (TIA)?

 A transient ischaemic attack is similar to a stroke, but the symptoms don’t last as long.
 A TIA can last for anything from minutes to hours, but symptoms do not last longer than 24 hours.

 You should never ignore the symptoms of a TIA.
 They might be warning signs of a stroke, which could be avoidable with treatment.
 Even if symptoms are mild and pass quickly you should seek medical advice.